micm0/pyplanet_whitelist/README.md

 `//wl off` Deactivate the local whitelist.
 `//wl status` Show the status of the whitelist(on or off) in the chat.

+### Other:

-The whitelist is saved only locally at the moment so it will be removed at the restart of pyplanet.
+The whitelist is saved only in memory at the moment so it will be removed at the restart of pyplanet.
 Save in database coming soon

 ### Known bugs: